nio-ono/zin/README.md

 ### Design Philosophy

-Zin emphasizes fluidity, simplicity, and a no-surprises environment.
+Satsuma emphasizes fluidity, simplicity, and a no-surprises environment.
 The compiler and server mechanics aim to give developers a streamlined experience, where the focus remains on content and creativity, not troubleshooting or manual interventions.
 Every design choice, from live reloading to wiping the `public` directory, stems from a commitment to offering an uncomplicated, real-time development experience.

 ## Configuration

-Zin stores configurations in two files: `config.js`, for server configuration, and `globals.js`, for metadata like the site title and description.
+Satsuma stores configurations in two files: `config.js`, for server configuration, and `globals.js`, for metadata like the site title and description.

 ### `config`

-Zin's server configuration is managed through a `config.js` file located at the project root.
+Satsuma's server configuration is managed through a `config.js` file located at the project root.

-- **`port`**: Port used when running `zin serve`.
+- **`port`**: Port used when running `satsuma serve`.
 - **`directories`**: Controls the layout of your workspace.
   - **`source`**: Root for pages, templates, assets, and styles.
   - **`public`**: Publish directory (served in dev and suitable for deployment).